 Clients, prospects and supporters are looking for resources and information across multiple platforms: online, newspapers, magazines, newsletters and video.
 Whenever you create content, take steps to share and promote your insights.
 Whenever you are the subject of media coverage or another’s blog, you can respect copyright and reference the media outlet.

-I have sent a holiday haiku as an e-card to clients, colleagues and other contacts since 2009.
-Click on the year to see recent haiku e-cards and a related image.
+I have sent a holiday haiku as an e-card to clients, colleagues and contacts since 2009.
+Click on the year to see haiku e-cards and a related image.
 If a similarly customized holiday greeting appeals to you, please contact me at Janet@JanetLFalk.com or 212.677.5770.
-2020 How dark was this year, Clouded by illness […]
+2020 How dark was this year, Clouded by illness and loss. […]

 Email is here to stay.